Middlebury Shield

 VI.
 Sanctioning

-1. If the hearing officer finds that the respondent engaged in behavior that violates Middlebury policy, the CRTIX Coordinator will, in accordance with this Procedure, forward the case to the appropriate supervisory authority for the program at issue (“sanctioning authority”), who will assign a sanction or sanctions, and other actions as appropriate.
-The hearing officer and the sanctioning authority will collaborate on the creation of a single written determination that will include the hearing officer’s statement and rationale regarding responsibility as described in more detail above, a statement of and rationale for any disciplinary action Middlebury is imposing on the respondent, and whether remedies designed to restore or preserve equal access to the educational program or activity of Middlebury will be provided by Middlebury to the complainant.
+1. If the hearing officer finds that the Respondent engaged in behavior that violates Middlebury policy, the CRTIX Coordinator will, in accordance with this Procedure, forward the case to the appropriate supervisory authority for the program at issue (“sanctioning authority”), who will assign a sanction or sanctions, and other actions as appropriate.
+The hearing officer and the sanctioning authority will collaborate on the creation of a single written determination that will include the hearing officer’s statement and rationale regarding responsibility as described in more detail above, a statement of and rationale for any disciplinary action Middlebury is imposing on the Respondent, and whether remedies designed to restore or preserve equal access to the educational program or activity of Middlebury will be provided by Middlebury to the Reporting Individual.

 In determining the sanction or sanctions and/or other actions, the sanctioning authority will be guided by a number of considerations, including but not limited to the following:

-- The severity, pervasiveness and/or objective offensiveness of the behavior;
+• The severity, pervasiveness and/or objective offensiveness of the behavior;

-- The nature of the Title IX Sexual Harassment;
+• The nature of the Title IX Sexual Harassment;

-- The impact or implications of the Title IX Sexual Harassment within the Middlebury community;
+• The impact or implications of the Title IX Sexual Harassment within the Middlebury community;

-- Any prior misconduct by the respondent, including the respondent’s relevant prior conduct history, at Middlebury or elsewhere;
+• Any prior misconduct by the Respondent, including the Respondent’s relevant prior conduct history, at Middlebury or elsewhere;

-- Whether the respondent has accepted responsibility for the Title IX Sexual Harassment;
+• Whether the Respondent has accepted responsibility for the Title IX Sexual Harassment;

-- The maintenance of a safe, nondiscriminatory and respectful environment conducive to living, learning, and/or working, as applicable; and
+• The maintenance of a safe, nondiscriminatory and respectful environment conducive to living, learning, and/or working, as applicable; and

-- Any other mitigating, aggravating, or compelling factors.
+• Any other mitigating, aggravating, or compelling factors.

-When a student respondent is found responsible for sexual assault, suspension or expulsion are the likely outcomes.
+When a student Respondent is found responsible for sexual assault, suspension or expulsion are the likely outcomes.

 2. Sanctions and other actions will go into effect at either the expiration of the deadline for the submission of an appeal where no appeal is submitted, or at the conclusion of the appeal process if applicable.
 This language does not preclude the possibility of emergency action as needed; please see Section II.D, Emergency Removals and Non-Student Administrative Leave.

 After a review of the case materials and the hearing officer’s recommendation regarding sanctions, the supervisory authority may impose disciplinary sanctions.
-Sanctioning and appeals for faculty whose primary appointment is in the undergraduate college will follow the procedures for Middlebury College faculty, regardless of the program for which the individual was employed at the time of the incident.

-5. In any case in which a finding of sexual misconduct, domestic or dating violence or misconduct, stalking or related retaliation has been issued, violation of a plan or directive to address the prohibited conduct or related sanction may be grounds for further discipline.
+4. In any case in which a finding of sexual misconduct, domestic or dating violence or misconduct, stalking or related retaliation has been issued, violation of a plan or directive to address the prohibited conduct or related sanction may be grounds for further discipline.

 VII.
 Appeals